auabake/pezesha/README.md

 ## Run with Docker Compose

-This works if you have docker compose instlled
+This works if you have docker compose installed

-Clone the repo run this commands.
+Clone the repo cd into the repo.

 Run services: